 When configuring rules, you can allocate more units than you were originally provisioned by AppDynamics.
-Over-provisioning units buffer your unit allocation and is useful if you are unsure which agent type will consume more units.
-While your unit allocation is unbounded, AppDynamics limits your unit usage according to the number of licenses you purchase.
-In other words, AppDynamics continues to reports data for over-provisioned units as long as you have the units available, such as when the license usage for certain agents is lower than expected.
+Over-provisioning units buffers your unit allocation and is useful if you are unsure which agent type will consume more units.
+While your unit allocation is unbounded, AppDynamics limits your unit usage according to the number of licenses you purchase and continues to reports data for over-provisioned units as long as you have the units available, such as when the license usage for certain agents is lower than expected.

-If a licensed agent such as a Server Visibility cannot register with the Controller, do the following:
+If a licensed agent cannot register with the Controller:

 - check that the user account has a product license for the relevant agent type.

-- If the user account has license rules defined, make sure these have the correct number of license units allocated.
+- If the user account has license rules defined, make sure the rules have the correct number of license units allocated.
 To change the number of allocated units in a rule:

-- Go to Controller Settings (gear icon ) > License > Rules.
+- Go to > Admin > License > Rules.

-- Edit the License Rule of interest.
-(There might be only one License Rule, named Default.)
+- Open the rule (there might be only one License Rule, named Default) and click Edit.

 - In the General tab, set the Allocated Units field for the relevant license and apply the change.

 License Rules Best Practices

 When creating license rules, you may want to follow consistent criteria for selecting which applications belong to a rule.
-We recommend that you follow one of these criteria:
+It is recommended that you:

-- Group applications by business unit.
-If you want a rule to contain multiple applications, select applications that belong to the same business unit.
+- Group applications by business unit if you want a rule to contain multiple applications.